Atennop1/Atennop1/README.md

 - I'm Atennop - **C# / C++ Software Engineer**, **strict OOP Researcher**
 - I'm currently migrating from Unity to pure C++ and Unreal Engine
 - I'm interested in Low-Level programming in C/C++ (drivers, optimized programs, Arduino and even hardware part)
+- I'm learning NASM and DOS for fun
 - I use Obsidian as my second brain to be more productive and efficient
 - I sometimes make bots for fun, or for new knowledge and research
 - I love to solve problems at CodeWars (4kyu or 3kyu, wanna someday solve a 2kyu or even 1kyu by myself)